sigasi/sigasi_insights/content/manual/editor.md

 ### Type Conversion

 In VHDL design you need to do a lot of type conversions.
-Sigasi Studio’s autocomplete functionality can help you with those.
+Sigasi Studio's autocomplete functionality can help you with those.
 Put a dot (`.`) after the element you want to convert, and the autocomplete suggestions will appear.
-The conversion functions have descriptions like “convert type” and “convert to …”.
+The conversion functions have descriptions like "convert type" and "convert to …".

 ## Stuttering